tshr/dfa/README.md

 This creates a DFA composed of two states (s1, and s2) where s1 is both the start state and the only accept state.
 The DFA's alphabet is {0,1} and 1's cause the state to change.
 This matches the language of strings of 0 and 1 where there are an even number of 1's.
-E.g.

        foo.accepts?("1010101") #=> true
        foo.accepts?("101010") #=> false